sarchar/Bitmsg/README.md

 * Proper internet message formatting
 * Parsing blocks and blockchain for transactions that were missed while offline
+  * This requires keeping track of the where you are at in the blockchain download
 * Relaying blocks and transactions
 * More configurable things such as the amount to sacrifice
 * Zero-bitcoin outputs (but this creates non-standard txns)
 * I would like all coins to be sacrificed (except change) to miners instead of throwing away a Satoshi for each output
 * Obscure the fact the transactions are messages by changing the trigger addressed based on the encryption key as well as use less predictable amounts for the outputs
-* Encryption using ECC (using Bitcoin pub/priv keypairs)
+* ECC encryption (using Bitcoin pub/priv keypairs)
+* Change to the m-of-n multisig embedding by making each of the pubkeys valid secp256k1 keys (use arbitrary data for the X coord, compute the Y coord)
+* A GUI to collect and save messages in a local db (in progress)